-When you’re dealing with companies of that size, it’s genuinely baffling that there wouldn’t be a HR department.
-But there are plenty of smaller restaurants, with much tighter margins, where the idea of dedicated HR remains a pipe dream, and yet they still manage to create positive, supportive spaces for their staff.
-We asked a couple of them how.
+When dealing with companies of that size, it’s rare, and genuinely baffling that there wouldn’t be a HR department.
+There are plenty of smaller restaurants, with much tighter margins, where the idea of dedicated HR remains a pipe dream, and yet they still manage to create positive, supportive spaces for their staff.
+I asked a couple of them how.

 She admits that it isn’t foolproof.
 In a place occupied by rabblerousers working with open flame and plenty of knives, what is?
 But Cardarelli feels strongly that honest and open conversation helps.

 New York’s Dirt Candy is small too.
 It’s the place to go if you’ve ever wondered how to incorporate beets into everything from banh mi to martinis.
 Recently nominated for a James Beard award, Amanda Cohen works magic with celeriac and pea shoots.
 And she doesn’t fuck around when it comes to her staff, going so far as to give them access to the restaurant’s lawyer.
 “We let everyone know that we've always had a policy and we made sure they knew the chain of reporting, including the ability to access our lawyer directly if they were uncomfortable reporting to someone within the restaurant.”